GarthDB/metal-candle/README.md

 - Inspired by [MLX](https://github.com/ml-explore/mlx) and [llama.cpp](https://github.com/ggerganov/llama.cpp)
 - LoRA implementation based on [LoRA paper](https://arxiv.org/abs/2106.09685)

+## ⚠️ Known Advisories

+This project has two transitive dependencies flagged as unmaintained (not security issues):
+- `number_prefix` (via hf-hub → indicatif)
+- `paste` (via candle-core → gemm/metal)

+These are from major, trusted dependencies (Candle, HuggingFace) and pose no security risk.
+They will be resolved when upstream updates.
+See `deny.toml` for details.

 ## 📞 Support

 - **Issues**: [GitHub Issues](https://github.com/GarthDB/metal-candle/issues)